 Nursing practice at MSK supports shared responsibility between frontline managers and direct care staff for the fiscal health of the unit.
-Critical thinking about maximal utilization of internal and external resources to provide optimum care for patients is vital.
+Being good stewards of internal and external resources to provide optimum care for patients is vital.

 Shared governance is one of the cornerstones of Relationship-Based Care.
 MSK nurses believe in fostering an environment that promotes professional responsibility and accountability.
 Our council structure facilitates shared leadership and supports nursing autonomy.
 It serves as a forum to ensure communication within and across the department.
 Across the divisions, council membership represents all practice areas.
 Council activities align with departmental and organizational goals.